 My husband and I hadn’t discussed what Tooth Fairy tradition we wanted to incorporate and I couldn’t find any change for the life of me.

 It all worked out in the end, but I obviously never forgot the “trauma” of being caught completely off-guard.
 And, to be honest, no one really prepares you for that first lost tooth.
-It’s not in any parenting guides that I read and moms don’t really sip coffee discussing all the neat things they do for those special occasions.
+It’s not in any parenting guides that I read and moms don’t really sit around sipping coffee and discussing all the neat things they do for these special occasions.

-So when my daughter left the Tooth Fairy a letter explaining how she was going to sleep in her big sister’s bed, I loved the idea and decided to create a miniature Tooth Fairy letter for parents to print out and leave under their kid’s pillows.
+So when my youngest left the Tooth Fairy a letter explaining how she was going to sleep in her big sister’s bed, it sparked an idea and I went to work creating a miniature Tooth Fairy letter with mini envelope for parents to print out and leave under their kid’s pillows.